tensorflow/models/official/projects/video_ssl/README.md

 ## Pre-trained Model Checkpoints

 We provide model checkpoints pre-trained on unlabeled RGB videos from Kinetics-400 and Kinetics-600.
-All models are trained scratch with random initialization.
+All models are trained from scratch with random initialization.

 We also provide a baseline model checkpoint of "ImageNet inflated" we used in